musurca/narwhal/README.md

 ## Overview

 The following simple class is a perfectly valid instruction for the Narwhal ORM to produce a corresponding table and columns.
+If the database does not already exist, Narwhal will create all registered tables.

 ```python
 from narwhal.sql import SQL